tokilligent/Internship-Coding-Interview/README.md

 # Internship-Coding-Interview

-This are the task I was asked to do as a coding interview in a reputed company.
+This are the task I was asked to do in a coding interview of a reputed company.